July to September 2018 Currency Forecasts

 The main aim of our quarterly currency forecasts is to highlight how important currency risk management can be to businesses with foreign currency exposure.

-The sad truth is there is no magic crystal ball to consult – we are often asked what is going to happen to the US dollar six months from now and we hold our hands up – we don’t know and neither does anybody else.
-At their best, currency forecasts can be considered useful guides to what could happen.
-At their worst, they are dangerous if you make a decision that is based on them.
+In our years of working in the foreign exchange industry, we have learned that despite what anybody might claim, nobody knows what is going to happen to any given currency pairing from one day to the next.
+The sad truth is that there is no magic crystal ball to consult; we are often asked what is going to happen to the US dollar six months from now and we hold our hands up – we don’t know and neither does anyone else.

-We have revamped the document and have provided some detailed insight into some of the political and economic events that could influence currency movements over the next three months and beyond.
-In what direction is anybody’s guess, but it should provide you with some food for thought.
+We have provided some detailed insight into some of the political and economic events that could influence currency movements over the next three months and beyond.

-Inside you’ll find a summary of events in the last three months, what to look out for throughout the remainder of 2017, forecast charts, key focuses in the UK, Europe and US, major bank currency forecasts for the next 12 months, and some useful resources.
+In addition, you’ll find a summary of the key events over the second quarter of 2018, some of the economic factors to watch out for in the UK, Europe and US, forecast charts, major bank currency forecasts for the next 12 months, and some useful resources.
 Speaking of resources, why not head over to our Treasury Management White Paper page and download that?

 We hope you enjoy reading it as much as we have enjoyed putting it together.